 “I’m learning all the four-letter words now.
 There’s about 6,000 of them in all.”

 This is my friend Orla.
-She’s not talking about mastering obscure obscenities, although they’ll definitely come in handy, as she is a certified black belt in Scrabble.
+She’s not talking about mastering obscure obscenities, although they’ll definitely come in handy, because she is a certified black belt in Scrabble.
 After ticking off the two, three, five and most of the six-letter words, she is honing her wordsmith skills to an even finer point.
-If Scrabble was a platform game, she’d be a fearsome end of level boss, whirlwinding Z, Q, X and J tiles towards you at a deadly velocity from the far side of the screen.
+If Scrabble was a platform game, she’d be a fearsome end of level boss, whirling Z, Q, X and J tiles towards you at a deadly velocity from the far side of the screen.

 “Here’s one I did before,” she says, spinning her phone’s screen in my direction.
 “Along the top.”